kdaily/aws-cli/proposals/pr-contrib-guide.md

 ### Terminology

-In this document, we define a *user* as someone who opens, comments, or otherwise interacts with a GitHub issue.
-We define a *contributor* as someone who opens or makes changes to a pull request.
-We define the *maintainers* as the set of individuals who are AWS employees and have the ability to make changes to the GitHub repository.
-We define the *community* as all of the individuals who use the AWS CLI.
+The following terms are used throughout this document:

+- The *community* comprises the individuals who use the AWS CLI.
+- A *user* is a member of the community who uses the AWS CLI and may open, comment, or otherwise interacts with a GitHub issue.
+- A *contributor* is a user who makes a contribution to the AWS CLI via a pull request.
+- The *maintainers* are the individuals that have the ability to make changes to the GitHub repository.

 ### Current contribution process